godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Detrimental/Blinded.md

 > # `=this.file.name`
 > ###### Condition Information
 > Category: `=this.Category`
-> You cannot see.
-All terrain is difficult for you, and you critically fail any check that requires sight, while taking a -4 penalty to checks that partially depend on sight.
-You are immune to any effect that must be seen.
+> A Blinded creature cannot see.
+All terrain becomes difficult terrain for it, and it critically fails any check that requires sight.
+It also suffers a -4 penalty to checks that partially depend on sight.
+It is immune to any effect that must be seen.
->
-> *All conditions need to be in 3rd person.*